manieshablakey/barcelona-demographics/README.md

 There are a total of 16 datasets here (source: Kaggle) that contain information on demography, accidents and transport in Barcelona from 2013-17.
 This notebook extracts information from these datasets to present an overview of Barcelona demographics in 2017.

 Technologies used:
--SQL
+- SQL
--Python: pandas, numpy, matplotlib
+- Python: pandas, numpy, matplotlib

 Dataset features:
 1) births.csv.
 Births by nationalities and by neighbourhoods of the city of Barcelona (2013-2017).